FreedomIntelligence/MultilingualSIFT/README.md

 | Hindi           | [huggingface](https://huggingface.co/datasets/FreedomIntelligence/alpaca-gpt4-hindi)      | [huggingface](https://huggingface.co/datasets/FreedomIntelligence/evol-instruct-hindi)      |
 | Indonesian      | [huggingface](https://huggingface.co/datasets/FreedomIntelligence/alpaca-gpt4-indonesian) | [huggingface](https://huggingface.co/datasets/FreedomIntelligence/evol-instruct-indonesian) |

+## Dataset construction process
 We translate Alpaca-GPT4 and Evol-Instruct from English to languages above.
-For Alpaca-GPT4, we directly translate the instructions and responses; For Evol-Instruct, we translate the instructions and use GPT-3.5 to generate the responses using the translated instructions.
+For Alpaca-GPT4, we directly translate the instructions and responses.
+For Evol-Instruct, we translate the instructions and use GPT-3.5 to generate the responses using the translated instructions.
 These translated datasets are used in the supervised fine-tuning period to investigate whether multilingual training is beneficial to a specific language in the supervised instruction fine-tuning(SIFT) stage and other factors which may be helpful to the multilingual performance of LLM in SIFT stage.

 Besides, we use GPT-3.5 translate [MMLU dataset](https://github.com/hendrycks/test) to languages above for evaluation.
 The translated MMLU datasets can be found in [huggingface](https://huggingface.co/FreedomIntelligence)